umalabs/correlated-authorization/README.md

 * The AS-RqP also acts as RqP's Identity Provider.
 * The client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in an RqP's Identity Provider in order to obtain an access token with user claims.
 * The client should be registered at the AS-RO as a public or confidential client; in case of immediate access, the client does not have to be registered at the AS-RO.
-* The RO has set up the RS and registers his resource at the AS-RO to get his resource_uri according to the UMA Federated Authorization [2] specification.
+* The RO has set up the RS and registers his resource at the AS-RO to get his resource_uri according to the UMA Federated Authorization [2] specification and the Resource Description extension.
+* The RO sets policies to the resource sets with the authorization server to indicate who can access the resources.

 Steps: